 The central drama of the workplace is when a manager and team members fail to agree on what needs to be done.
 Or so I say.

-And yet this didn’t quite sit right with me; storytelling wasn’t the right intervention.
+And yet something didn’t quite sit right with me, and I decided that storytelling wasn’t the right intervention.
 I moved on.

 Fueled by abundant capital, the decade wore on.
-An emerging narrative gained strength: organizations should grow, fast.
+An emerging narrative gained strength: lots of storytelling said that organizations should grow, fast.
 Collateral damage be damned, go for Total Market Domination.

 And, It Will Be Worth It.